-consciousness I can easily get a phase.
-Not right… The phase comes to me by itself.
+consciousness I can easily get an out-of-body experience.
+Not right… These out-of-body experiences come to me by itself.

 - I use some other techniques only in 15-20% of cases (to calm my mind if it is too awake, or to make it more alert if it is too sleepy).

-- You should only have a slight desire to get into the phase.
+- You should only have a slight desire to have an out-of-body experience.
 Strong desire ruins everything.
-I almost do not think about the phase when using this method.
+I almost do not think about out-of-body experience when using this method.

 - If there is no result in 15 minutes, change position to comfortable and then try to really fall asleep.